 David Tarboton, Alva Couch

-This document gives the HydroShare access control policy intended to specify the rules for sharing and controlling who can access resources in HydroShare and what is enabled by different levels of access settings.
+This document gives desirable specifics of the HydroShare access control policy intended to specify the rules for sharing and controlling who can access resources in HydroShare and what is enabled by different levels of access settings.
+This document is based upon an analysis of user desires, and not upon the capabilities available within the platform thatHydroShare is being implemented in.
+Thus, it should be considered a “wish list” rather than a prescriptive description of how HydroShare access control should work.
+In the Agile development model in which HydroShare is being developed, we plan to partly implement these policies as allowed by the platform, and to carefully consider which parts of this design are practical to implement.
+Thus, it is likely that this specification will change as agile development continues.

 This is a subject that we know has had considerable study.
 This policy has been written drawing on experience with other systems (e.g. Windows, Unix, DropBox, Google, Facebook) and strives for a system that is simple and straightforward with the mindset of eliminating unnecessary mechanisms in favor of a set of behaviors specific to the tasks involved in data-centered research.
 We generally like the Google Model (Google Share Settings Overview, accessed 2013) and have followed it closely adapting it as necessary (e.g. we do not have the concept of visibility to anyone who has the link).